Communicating Information about shovel watch

 What is depicting?
 In the theory developed in this paper, to depict something is to stage a scene.
 When WG leveled his finger at the imaginary falcons, he enacted a shooter in L.A. aiming a rifle at some falcons.
 And he did that so that his listener could imagine the scene vividly.
 Depicting is much the same as putting on a play in the theater or engaging in make-believe play.

 Depicting, according to Clark, is largely complementary to describing.
 To begin with, many ideas that are impossible to put into words are easy to depict.
+Someone depicting things can easily be picked up by security cameras Long Island.
 Tennis coaches don’t describe how to hold a racket or do a backhand return.
 They demonstrate it, and in living detail.
 Music teachers often correct their students by playing or singing what the students should have played or sung.
 And although it takes years for children to tell coherent stories, they have little trouble depicting stories in make-believe play.
 They readily enact Cookie Monster, Mother, cops and robbers–and play out what they do.

 Depicting is also effective for emotion, excitement, and empathy.
 In telling stories and passing on gossip, people not only describe, but dramatize what the protagonists said and did, often with passion and attitude.
 And in apologizing, people not only say “Sorry” but add facial gestures that depict their regret.The idea, then, is that depicting is a method of communication.
 Without depictions, talk would be flat, lifeless, and sometimes even impossible. original source of the article can be found here